Clear business identity

 Clear service pages and internal links that match the way buyers search and compare providers.

-Review strategy, proof placement, Google Business Profile direction, and citation/NAP consistency guidance.
+Review strategy, proof placement, Google Business Profile direction, and name, address, and phone consistency guidance.

-Content and schema structure that makes the business easier for search engines and AI answer tools to parse.
+Content and page structure that make the business easier for search engines and answer tools to understand.

 Many local businesses are partially visible but still hard to understand.
 Their Google profile may say one thing, the homepage another, service pages may be too thin, and proof may be buried in places that a prospect never sees.
 That creates uncertainty in the moment when someone is comparing providers.

-Service-area clarity, page structure, internal links, Google Business Profile direction, review and proof placement, citation/NAP consistency guidance, and schema or content gaps that affect local search understanding.
+Service-area clarity, page structure, internal links, Google Business Profile direction, review and proof placement, directory/contact-detail consistency, and content gaps that affect local search understanding.

 Yes.
 A service-area business can still improve local clarity with accurate service-area language, consistent contact details, a properly configured Google Business Profile, and content that reflects the real markets served.

-No. The work starts with cleanup and prioritization so citations, local pages, and profile updates do not amplify inconsistent or unclear information.
+No. The work starts with cleanup and prioritization so directory listings, local pages, and profile updates do not amplify inconsistent or unclear information.

 The local page can make Charlotte-area relevance clear while the main service pages keep the broader national or remote offer intact.
 The goal is clarity, not artificial location stuffing.